maxzheng/great-life-guide/double.md

 ### #5 Optimal Experience

-[Flow](https://jimkwik.com/kwik-brain-020/) can be used to fully emerse yourself in your work with absolute passion and concentration, the work becomes so fun that time simply flies as your productivity sky rockets to new heights!!
+[Flow](https://jimkwik.com/kwik-brain-020/) can be used to fully immerse yourself in your work with absolute passion and concentration, the work becomes so fun that time simply flies as your productivity sky rockets to new heights!!
 This is the pinnacle of productivity and the final state that you want to achieve to get things done fast with high quality!